Dragomir98/react-commerce/README.md

-## E-Commerce store, with multiple authentification methods
+## E-Commerce store, with email/password and google authentication methods

 ### Tools, used for building the application:
 <p align="left">